 The German Gallery details how Hitler’s Germany laid the groundwork for space travel.
 You can view V-1 and V2 rockets in the WWII exhibit.
 Visitors can also learn about the impact of high altitude and high-speed flight while walking around the X-Plane Gallery.
 Inside the Cold War Gallery, onlookers can discover how the U.S. and Soviet space programs competed to make significant strides during the Space Race.

 The Cosmosphere makes learning about American heroes and Soviet secrets fascinating inside the Mollett Early Spaceflight Gallery.
 The actual Apollo 13 command module, Odyssey, is a major highlight of the Apollo Gallery.
-Visitors can also imagine what life was like as an astronaut as they gaze upon approximately 100 artifacts in The Astronaut Experience.
+Visitors can also imagine life as an astronaut as they gaze upon approximately 100 artifacts in The Astronaut Experience.

 Ready for takeoff to the Cosmosphere?
 The best way to get the most out of your visit is to opt for the All-Access Mission Pass, which includes access to the Hall of Space Museum, CosmoKids, a movie viewing inside the Carey Digital Dome Theater, a show in the Justice Planetarium, a Dr. Goddard’s Lab experience, and one ride on the naviGATOR Simulator.
 Launch the ultimate museum experience here!